 MIECHV was authorized for five years, from 2010 to 2014, with a total of \$1.5 billion in funding.
 Funding for the first year was \$100 million, gradually increasing by 2013 to its full current annual funding level of \$400 million.
 All 50 states, the District of Columbia, and five territories were eligible to receive formula grants based on their child poverty rates.
 The U.S. Department of Health and Human Services (HHS) has awarded two types of competitive grants: development grants for states or jurisdictions with modest home visiting programs that wanted to build on existing efforts, and expansion grants for states and jurisdictions that had already made significant progress toward implementing high-quality home visiting programs and were ready to take programs to scale.
-Since the start of the program, 19 states have received development grants and 31 have received expansion grants.
-The program also includes a 3 percent set aside for grants to tribes, tribal organizations, and urban Indian organizations.
+Since the start of the program, 19 states have received development grants to tribes, tribal organizations, and urban Indian organizations.
 MIECHV funds must be used to supplement, not supplant, funds from other sources that are used for early childhood home visiting initiatives.